YOU ARE HERE

 From a place of both safety and privacy, we can observe a small portion of life existing within the city and, all too easily, become mesmerised by it.

-YOU ARE HERE is a camera-obscura installation piece designed for the exhibition relay It May Sound Utopian at DISKURS Berlin.
-This installation will be exhibited from May 27th at DISKURS Berlin for two weeks.
-Throughout the duration of the exhibition, the doors to the gallery will remain closed and viewers will instead be forced to engage with the installation through the windows of the gallery only, thereby positioning themselves within the artwork.
+YOU ARE HERE is a camera-obscura installation piece designed for the exhibition relay It May Sound Utopian at Diskurs Berlin in 2021.
+YOU ARE HERE was on display between May 27th and June 9th.
+Throughout the duration of the exhibition, the doors to the gallery remained closed and visitors were instead forced to engage with the installation through the windows of the gallery only, thereby positioning themselves within the artwork when standing in front of the lens, which was positioned at the street entrance to the gallery.
 The title of the installation acts as both a guide and a cold fact.
-When observing the projection made by the camera-obscura we are reminded that, undoubtedly, we are here and nowhere else.
+When observing the projection made by the camera-obscura, through the perspective of CCTV cameras placed inside the gallery, we are reminded that we are here and nowhere else.

 You are here, of course.